 After you select a measurement function, the screen is divided into two windows, the upper window is the basic measurement displaying with a sweep trace, and the lower window holds the results.
-Through the key of Screen Control you can switch between different windows and zoom window modes.
+Through the Screen Control key you can switch between different windows and zoom the window.